Ashraf Ibrahim Atwa

 Ashraf Ibrahim Atwa Megahed (born 1961) is an Egyptian Vice admiral and the current commander of the Egyptian Navy.
 Before he assumed the office in December 2021, he served as chief of staff of the Navy.

-Megahed obtained his graduation in 1983 with a bachelor's decree in maritime studies and master's in military studies.
+Megahed obtained his graduation in 1983 with a bachelor's degree in maritime studies and master's in military studies.

-His previous assessments includes commander of the Southern Fleet, in addition to serving as commander of the naval bases stationed at the Port Said and the Red Sea.
+His previous assignments includes commander of the Southern Fleet, in addition to serving as commander of the naval bases stationed at the Port Said and the Red Sea.